======================================================================

 polymorphs; anatase, brookite, and rutile.
 All three are white

-diamagnetic solids, although mineral samples can appear dark (see
+diamagnetic solids, although mineral samples can appear dark, as in

 six oxide ligands that link to other Ti centers.